Pablo Frontini

 Pablo Javier Frontini (born 3 May 1984 in Buenos Aires) is an Argentine football coach and former player who played as a defender.
 He is the current manager of All Boys.

 Career

 Club career

 Frontini started his playing career with River Plate in 2003, he only made three league appearances for the club before joining Instituto de Córdoba in 2006.
 He then had a season with Gimnasia de Jujuy before joining San Martín de San Juan in 2007.
 In July 2010 he signed a contract with Anorthosis Famagusta.

 Coaching career

 Retiring at the end of 2019, Frontini was appointed head coach of his last club, Club Atlético San Telmo, on 4 January 2020.
+He went on to coach Defensores de Belgrano and All Boys before being named head coach of Ferro Carril Oeste in December 2025.